-Table 1 summarizes regional variations for the nine predictors in our datasets.
-The Polish-Lithuanian and Albanian datasets are of nearly the same size, while both are much larger than the Serbian component of our collection.
+Table 1 summarizes regional variations for the nine predictors in these data sets.
+The Polish- Lithuanian and Albanian data sets are of nearly the same size, while both are much larger than the Serbian component of this collection.
 The values of all of the independent variables differ significantly both between the largest groupings, and between the regions within them.
-The percent values for the elderly population and the proportions of the nevermarried among those aged 45-54 varied particularly between all of the regions.
+The percentage values for the elderly population and the proportions of the never-married among those aged 45-54 varied particularly between all of the regions.
 For other variables, however, the variation was smaller.
-Still, the populations under study differed markedly with regards to nuptiality.
+Still, the populations under study differed markedly with regard to nuptiality.
 For the most part, males in Albania married very late, well above the age of 25, as did men in some western regions of historical Poland.
 By contrast, male Serbians, Ukrainians, and Belarussians tended to marry at much younger ages.
-The female ages at marriage were, meanwhile, generally consistent with the characteristics of Hajnal's "joint household formation systems" (Hajnal 1982, 452).
-The average age at first marriage among women was under 21 for the whole of Albania, and was as low as under age 19 in Poland's eastern regions.
-Only in the western Polish regions did the average female age at marriage rise above 21-22 years.
+The female ages at marriage were, meanwhile, generally consistent with the characteristics of Hajnal's "joint household formation systems."
+The average age at first marriage among women was under 21 for the whole of Albania and was as low as under age 19 in Poland's eastern regions.
+Only in the Western Polish regions did the average female age at marriage rise above twenty-one to twenty-two years.
 Differences in the female age at marriage were particularly dramatic across the territories of historical Poland.